maxkarnold/national-team-generator/src/app/data/clubs/help.md

 > This is a rolling list that will change as more clubs are added.
 * Wolves: Portugal added as `altNation`
 * Athletic Bilbao: all nations are removed from both arrays except for Spain
+* Chivas: all nations are removed from both arrays except for Mexico
 * Some english clubs are championship and some are premier league.
 Championship clubs have more altNations.